ezsystems/ezplatform-solr-search-engine/README.md

 ### Testing locally

-For Contributing to this Bundle, you should make sure to run both unit and integration tests *(from ezpublish-kernel repo)*.
+For Contributing to this Bundle, you should make sure to run both unit and integration tests *(from ezplatform-kernel repo)*.

 1. Setup this repository locally